 The Nationwide Readmissions Database (NRD) is part of the Healthcare Cost and Utilization Project (HCUP) that is sponsored by the Agency for Healthcare Research and Quality (AHRQ).
-The NRD addresses a large gap in health care data - the lack of nationally representative information on hospital readmissions for all types of payers and the uninsured.
+The NRD addresses a large gap in healthcare data - the lack of nationally representative information on hospital readmissions for all patients, regardless of the expected payer for the hospital stay.
 The NRD was created to enable analyses of national readmission rates and to support public health professionals, administrators, policymakers, and clinicians in their decision making.

 The NRD is drawn from HCUP State Inpatient Databases (SID) that contain reliable, verified patient linkage numbers that can be used to track a person across hospitals within a State, while adhering to strict privacy guidelines.
-The 2016 NRD is constructed from 27 SID.
-These States are geographically dispersed and account for 57.8 percent of the total U.S. resident population and 56.6 percent of all U.S. hospitalizations.
+The 2017 NRD is constructed from 28 SID.
+These States are geographically dispersed and account for 60.0 percent of the total U.S. resident population and 58.2 percent of all U.S. hospitalizations.
 See Appendix A, Table 1 for a list of data organizations participating in the NRD.